Kamuish/content/content/02 - Classes/2024/High Resolution Spectroscopy/Practical exercise.md

 1) Use the calibration images to calibrate the science image;
 2) Extract the spectra from the raw image and compare it against one obtained from non-calibrated images;
 3) Compare the retrieved spectra against the injected one (see [[#^ab45d2|Data description for details]])
+4) *Optional:* Compute the cross-correlation profile of the order

 Without using the data, discuss the following topics: